 sudo nano /etc/nginx/sites-available/phpbb.conf

 Copy and paste the following into the server block, modifying the domain name, SSL, root path, and anything else to suit your needs.
-Do not touch the locations or PHP unless you know what you’re doing.
+However, do not touch the locations or PHP unless you know what you’re doing.

 Attention: The following Nginx configuration syntax markdown includes annotated comments to guide you in personalizing the configuration according to your specific requirements.
-We highly recommend carefully scrutinizing each segment and making appropriate adjustments to suit your system configuration.
+Therefore, we highly recommend carefully scrutinizing each segment and making appropriate adjustments to suit your system configuration.
 Your attention to these details is greatly appreciated.

 # Upstream to abstract backend connection(s) for PHP